Allergy Shots in Charleston, WV: What to Know

 - Cancel anytime

 Charleston allergy shot costs align with the West Virginia state average at $1,800–$3,400 per year.
 As the state capital, Charleston has the best allergist availability in West Virginia.
-Curex provides an at-home alternative at $59 per month.
+Curex offers at-home SCIT allergy shots at $129/month as a convenient alternative.

 Ready to skip the surprise bills?